wp-plugins/faviroll/readme.txt

 * OPT = Optimization
 * CLN = Cleanup/Refactoring
 * OTH = Other

+= 0.5.1.1 =
+* FIX: Resolved an javascript/ajax problem. images were not updated correctly.

 = 0.5.1 =
 * OPT: The favicon from own site is now the default icon for bookmarks without a favicon.